cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 ...
 ```

 The modules in the `/cosmos-sdk/x/` folder are maintained by several organisations working on the Cosmos stack.
-To understand a module, the best way is to have a look at the respective `spec` folder.
-For example, have a look at the [`cosmos-sdk/x/bank/spec/01_state.md`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/x/bank/spec/01_state.md) to understand the state of the `bank` module which you used in this section.
+The best way to understand a module is to have a look at the respective `spec` folder.
+See [`cosmos-sdk/x/bank/spec/01_state.md`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/x/bank/spec/01_state.md) as an example to understand the state of the `bank` module which you used in this section.

 <HighlightBox type="tip">

-Do you need a conceptual refresher about modules and their role in the Cosmos SDK?
+Do you need a refresher about modules and their role in the Cosmos SDK?
 Take a look at the [Modules section in the previous chapter](../2-main-concepts/modules.md).

 </HighlightBox>

 ## Next up

-It is time to begin developing your own chain.
-You will begin working with Starport and look into CosmJS and CosmWasm in the [next chapter](../4-my-own-chain/index.md).
+Next you will start developing your own chain working with Starport, CosmJS and CosmWasm in the [next chapter](../4-my-own-chain/index.md).